 If you're lucky enough to have this simple corned beef recipe as leftovers, make certain that you let it cool down before adding it to the fridge.
 If you put it in the fridge while it's hot, it could cause the meat to spoil.

 As long as you put the meat in an airtight container, you can store it in the fridge for up to seven days without issues.

 Pressure cooker corned beef also freezes quite well.
 Just put it in a freezer-proof container or bag and it should be good in the freezer for up to two months.

 There are really a lot of great options.
 I love to reheat it and just eat it as is again just like this.

-You can also dice it up and make homemade nachos with corned beef added on top.
+You can also dice it up and make homemade nachos with steak with corned beef added on top.

 And let's not forget the famous Reuben sandwich that you can make with rye bread and cheese and shredded or sliced corned beef.

 Tips for Making Pressure Cooker Corned Beef and Vegetables

 Even though this recipe is pretty straightforward, there are a few things to keep in mind.